clarizzaa/risky_bets/README.md

 By examining the PCA loadings, we found that PC1 was largely driven by body metrics such as BMI and waist-to-hip ratio, PC2 was dominated by glucose measurements, and PC3 was related to smoking status.
 PCA was also used to visualize the data and clustering structure in three dimensions.

 K-means Clustering was evaluated using diabetes stage rather than diagnosed diabetes because diabetes stage has four categories, which aligns more naturally with a multi-cluster setting than a binary outcome.
-When clustering was performed on the full dataset, agreement with diabetes stage was very low (ARI ≈ 0.01).
+When clustering was performed on the full dataset, agreement with diabetes stage was very low (adjusted rand index, ARI ≈ 0.01).
 However, restricting clustering to PCA-identified, clinically relevant features (bmi, waist to hip ratio, glucose levels) improved agreement (ARI ≈ 0.15).

 Overall, PCA was most effective for feature identification and visualization, while clustering on targeted feature subsets was more appropriate for evaluating alignment with diabetes stage.